WORCESTERSHIRE MILITARIA MUSEUM

 Vice Admiral Samuel Lee Gravely USN.

-Gravely enlisted into the Navy in 1942 and was commissioned in 1944.
-He was the first African American navy officer to serve aboard a fighting ship, and would go on to serve during the Korean War and Vietnam War.
+Samuel L Gravely was born on the 4th of June 1922 in Richmond Virginia.
+After schooling he attended High School, before enrolling in Virginia Union University.
+He left University early to join the army but unfortunately failed the physical, so took a stopgap job in a factory.
+After the outbreak of the Second World War the opportunities for African Americans in the military were opened up and so Gravely enlisted into the Navy in the 15th of September 1942.
+He was commissioned in 1944, becoming the first African American navy officer to serve aboard a fighting ship, and would go on to serve during the Korean War and Vietnam War.
 In the 1960s he made another first by becoming the Captain of the USS Falgout, an Edsall Class Destroyer, as well as the USS Taussig.
 During the Vietnam War he took command of the USS Jouett before promotion to Flag Rank and Rear Admiral in 1971, yet another first and a victory over discrimination and prejudice.

 As Commander of the 11th Naval District he inspected the USS Anchorage on the 2nd of June 1976.
 In 1978 he took command of the US 3rd Fleet with promotion to Vice Admiral, and in 1980 became the Director of the Defense Communications Agency.
 On the 1st of August 1980 VADM Gravely retired.
-He passed away on the 22nd of October 2004, aged 82 years old.
+To discover more about this great man, it would be worth reading his biography "Trailblazer" (see our book reviews), taken from audio interviews recorded several years before he passed away on the 22nd of October 2004, aged 82 years old.
 The destroyer USS Gravely was named in his honour.

 Maker: Kyoto.
 A Binky Cap.
 New Era.